Harmelodic/harmelodic.github.io/docs/advice-and-research/guitar-pedalboard.md

 ### Modulation effects

-Pedals that modulate (change the frequency of the signal) to make the sound weird and/or cool.
+Pedals that modulate (change the frequency or amplitude of the signal) to make the sound weird and/or cool.

 - Tremolo
 - Vibrato